tv2/casparcg-cliptool/README.md

 The [label](#label) show on each tab can be set from the [settings page](#settings).

-Should the space for the tabs become limited, due to e.g long tab names, then the header will be horizontally scrollable.
+Should the space for the tabs become limited, due to e.g long tab names, then the tabs will become horizontally scrollable, just like the header.

 ### Playout